Wallaroo, Queensland: Geography

 The part within the Aboriginal Shire of Woorabinda is in the north of the locality (23.5430°S 149.5141°E) and is smaller at 12.5 km2, while the part within Central Highlands Region is in the south of the locality (23.6744°S 149.5455°E) and is larger at 228.6 km2.

+The Capricorn Highway enters the locality from the south-east (Duaringa) and exits to the west (Goowarra).
+The Blackwater railway system (based on the former Central Western railway line) runs to the north of the highway with the locality being serviced by: